gabriel-dehan/gabriel-dehan.github.com/cucumber-cat.md

 You are now officially a student.
 You don't feel much like lying on the carpet now.
 You want to discover it all.<br />
 There is a massive board over there.
 At the other end of the hallway.
 This might be a good place to start, there is a lot of people writing on it, reading it.
 You start walking, getting ready to go closer, when you are suddenly shout out at.<br />
-It's an old friend of yours.
+It's an old acquaintance of yours.
 What is he doing here ?<br />
 He seems to be here to guide you.
-He is talking about receiving a notification, sharing the same interests, he has been sent.
+He is talking about receiving a notification, sharing the same interests, he has been sent for you.
 You don't get it.
-Maybe he is a dopplëganger ? an Angel ?<br /><br />
+Maybe he is a dopplëganger ? a flimsy angel, here to cover you with his tender arms ?<br /><br />

 He is telling you all about the registration form you filled in, and how they looked for students you might have known and might get along with.<br /><br />